 Middle Bridge and the Hastings Model Flying Club

 Additional care should be taken when hosting matches at Middle Bridge.
 There have been a number of “near miss” incidents in recent years and flying field usage appears to be on the increase.
 As a minimum, the competition should be pegged around the marked take-off area.

 Notification of changes to scheduled matches

-Any consideration to relocate competitions to Pevensey Haven must include discussion with Andrew Crosby-Jones (landowner).
-The first scheduled match is in July and he needs to know in advance if any match is to be held beforehand.
+Any consideration to relocate competitions to Pevensey Haven must include discussion with Andrew Crosby-Jones (Landowner).

 Match Fixtures and Venues

 Recently the Association had a match scheduled for upstream at Ironbridge.
 On arriving early on the Sunday morning the competitors were greeted with the sight of four night shelters/bivvies set up in the first field.
 Fortunately on the day, we did not have a vast number of competitors and we were able to peg around them, however on another day we could be fishing against one or more other clubs with a much greater attendance and this could present a problem.